 “This isn’t home,” one of the ferry ‘passengers’ observed, as he saw the scattered lights that made up the ‘skyline’ of Fortune, a small town in western Newfoundland.
 Silhouettes of sleepy houses were visible.
 A staple lighthouse stood tall.
 No one was thrilled at reaching the destination.

-Tired exhilaration gripped a few of the passengers, but for the most part, tired frustration and anger were present, and then there were those who were just seasick.
+Tired exhilaration gripped a few of the passengers, but the dominant emotions among them were frustration and anger, and then there were those who were just seasick.
 The ride had been rocky, as it usually was.
 “This isn’t home,” the same passenger repeated to no one in particular.
-Since boarding he had regretted getting on the vessel.
+Since boarding, he had regretted getting on the vessel.
 While on board, he couldn’t do anything but wait.
 Wait.
 What if I would’ve just stayed?
 What would’ve happened?
-So what my house is gone; my home is that island.
+So what if my house is gone; my home is that island.
 Islands don’t burn.
-I could’ve stuck around—heck, I could’ve gone out to one of the country homes.
+I could’ve stuck around; heck, I could’ve gone out to one of the country homes.
 Those folks would’ve had me, I’m sure.
 I can’t imagine everyone left.

 En masse, the passengers (refugees) alighted the vessels.
 While hastily queued for processing, a Canadian Customs officer shouted in French: “Good morning.
 We are sorry for your trouble.
 The good news, if there is good news, is that over your five-hour journey we had time to prepare for your arrival.
 We have been able to make temporary accommodations for everyone—the best we could under the circumstances.”